Air Fryer Potato Wedges [Homemade]

 Soak the raw wedges in hot water.

-Next, soak the potato wedges in hot – not boiling – water for around 15 minutes.
+Next, soak the potato wedges in hot – not boiling – water for about 15 minutes.

-This will make them crispier when frying since the potatoes lose some of their starch in the hot water.
+This will make them crispier when cooked since the potatoes lose some of their starch in the hot water.

 dry spices on raw potato wedges in white bowl

 Now add the potato wedges to a dry mixing bowl.
-Also add the oil, salt, pepper, garlic powder, and paprika.
+Also add the oil, salt, garlic powder, paprika, and black pepper.
 Toss until the wedges are evenly coated.

-Of course, you can adjust the spices and amounts according to your preferences – this is just how we usually spice our air fryer potato wedges.
+Of course, you can adjust the spices and amounts according to your preferences.

 raw potato wedges in air fryer tray

-Preheat your air fryer to 385 degrees Fahrenheit.
-Once hot, add the potato wedges to the air fryer and spread them out evenly.
+When hot, add the potato wedges to the air fryer basket and spread them out evenly.
+They should be in one layer with little overlap.

-If your air fryer is very small, you might have to do this in two batches.
-Ours is a 6-quart and we can usally fry 1.5 pounds of wedges in one batch.
+If your air fryer is very small, you might have to cook them in two batches.
+Ours is a 6-quart and we can usually cook 1 1/2 pounds of wedges in one batch.

 cooked potato wedges in black air fryer tray

-Air fry the wedges for 22-26 minutes until cooked and nicely crispy on the outside.
+Air fry the wedges at 385 degrees Fahrenheit for 22-26 minutes, or until fully cooked and crispy on the outside.

 crispy potato wedges in bowl with dips behind